Department of Sociology and Anthropology Courses

 Common Area: Cross-Cultural Studies, Social Science

-ANTH 255 — Genders & Sexualities
+ANTH 255 — Gender & Sexualities

-Over the past few years the very limit of what is male and what is female seems to have become more unstable and fluid in our society and around the world.
-Similarly, recent scholarship on gender has disputed conventional academic wisdom of how gender and sexuality are produced, embodied and performed by individuals.
-Anthropology and feminist theory have furthered these debates by offering a significant reappraisal of gender as a concept, social relationship and category of analysis.
-In this course, we will develop a critical stance toward the study of gender and sexuality by taking anthropologys and feminisms insights into account as we explore the power dynamics that play into the social construction of the body.
+Over the past few years the very limit of what is "male" and what is "female" seems to have become more unstable and fluid in our society and around the world.
+Similarly, recent scholarship on "gender" has disputed conventional academic wisdom of how gender and sexuality are produced, embodied and performed by individuals.
+Anthropology and feminist theory have furthered these debates by offering a significant reappraisal of "gender" - as a concept, social relationship and category of analysis.
+In this course, we will develop a critical stance toward the study of gender and sexuality by taking anthropology's and feminism's insights into account as we explore the power dynamics that play into the social construction of the body.
 We will pay attention to how various peoples (including ourselves), living at different times, have fashioned social distinctions based on gender and sexuality, and how these distinctions have played a role in the organization of political, religious, economic and ideological practices.
 Among the topics we will cover are: the nature/nurture debate, kinship, psychoanalysis, transgender identity, race, gender under colonialism, and performativity.

 GPA units: 1